 Since our girls are getting older, we made pretty costumes that are perfect for tweens and teens.
 When we made these costumes, my daughter Olivia, who is dressed as a brown bear, was 11 years old.
 Susan’s daughter Sophia, dressed as a Panda bear, was also 11 years old.
 Susan’s oldest daughter Julia was 13 years old and she’s wearing a pretty cat costume for teens that is more “grown-up” for a teenage girl than our previous cat costumes we made when the girls were younger.

 The planning goes on for months.
 My daughter, Olivia, and my nieces, Julia and Sophia are so obsessed with their DIY Halloween costumes, that before they have even finished trick or treating they are already discussing their ideas for next year’s Halloween costumes.

 But I don’t mind.
 I love the excuse to get creative and make Halloween costumes for girls.

 I have so much fun with the girls this time of year, sketching out their costume designs concepts, scouring the local fabric stores for the perfect materials, sewing the costumes, and having our annual costume photo shoot.
 I think it may be my favourite time of year.

 For the last few years, the girls have wanted their costumes to be “pretty” and animal-themed.

-And since it can be cold here in Vancouver on Halloween, to keep them warm and cozy in their fancy attire, I have also made faux fur shawls or capelets to finish off their outfits.
+It can be quite cold here in Vancouver on Halloween, so to keep them warm and cozy in their fancy attire, I once again made faux fur shawls or capelets to finish off their outfits.

-Two years ago, Olivia was a Fall Flower Fairy while Julia and Sophia were fawns.
+Two years ago, Olivia was a Fall Flower Fairy while we made Julia and Sophia each a deer costume.
 Last year, Olivia was a unicorn, Julia was a fox and Sophia was a bunny.
-Three years ago, we made black cat costumes perfect for younger girls.
+Three years ago, we made cat costumes perfect for younger girls.